Wachendorfia

 Wachendorfia is a genus of perennial herbaceous plants that is assigned to the bloodroot family.
 The plants have a perennial rootstock with red sap.
 From the rootstock emerge lance- or line-shaped, sometime sickle-shaped, pleated, simple leaves set in a fan, that are flattened to create a left and right surface rather than an upper and lower surface.
 The leaves die when the seeds are shed in three of the species, and are perennial in one species.

-The rootstock also produces flowering stems annually that carry a panicle of zygomorphic, yellow or yellowish flowers in two distinct forms, one with the style and one stamen bent to the right and two stamens to the left, and vice versa.
+The rootstock also produces flowering stems annually that carry a panicle of zygomorphic, yellow or yellowish flowers in two distinct forms, one with the style and one stamen bent to the right and two stamens to the left, and the other vice versa.
 The fruit opens with three valves and each contains a single, hairy seed.
-All species only occur in the fynbos biome in the Cape provinces of South Africa.
+All species only occur in the fynbos biome in the Cape Provinces of South Africa.

 Description

 Wachendorfia is a genus of perennial herbaceous plants of 10-250 cm high when flowering, which emerge from a fleshy, bright red-coloured, rounded, egg-shaped to cylindrical underground rootstock.
 Three species become dormant for the dry, hot summer, surviving with their rootstocks, but one species (W. thyrsiflora) is evergreen.
-Flowering stems emerge from the but at the tip of the rootstock.
+Flowering stems emerge from the bud at the tip of the rootstock.
 Each of the three side buds may grow into a new rootstock.
-The roots are thin, adventitious, clustered around the nodes between the old and the new rhizomes.
+The roots are thin and adventitious, clustering around the nodes between the old and the new rhizomes.

 The leaf bases form a tunic around the old rhizome.
 The leaves together form a fan-like structure, are 0.1-0.9 m long, erect or spreading, simple and entire, line- to lance-shaped, sometimes sickle-shaped, have a firm texture, are flattened sideways as to produce left and right surfaces, not upper and lower surfaces and are always pleated along their length.
 The leaves are green or yellowish green, in W. thyrsiflora and W. brachyandra always hairless, but those in W. multiflora and W. paniculata may be hairless or roughly hairy.
 The base of the lower leaves form a sheath around the base of the inflorescence stem.
 Three leaves grow from the rootstock, and a variable number emerges from the stem.
 The lower pair of stem leaves are opposite and envelop the stem at their base; higher stem leaves are arranged in a spiral and do not envelop the stem.
 Wachendorfia has so-called paracytic stomata.